AxaFrance/spring-ai-workshop/workshop/exercise-3.md

 ### About LLM

-- Context is passed as user input to the model
+- Context can be passed as user input to the model
 - LLM is able to complete context information with knowledge from training (but it can generate hallucinations)
 - More the query is big, more the response time is long

 ### About Spring AI

 - Spring AI provides `PromptTemplate` class to easily integrate some parameters in preformatted prompt content (useful for prompt library implementation)
+- Model Context Protocol (MCP) is the best practice to provide context to the model

 ### Next exercise